|

 Often children will

-complain they are suddenly 'hungry' or can’t sleep.
-Repeat you bedtime
+complain they are suddenly 'hungry' or 'cannot sleep'.
+Repeat your bedtime

 routine briefly; by putting them back into bed, and keeping any